The Directors hereby present this Twenty Fifth Annual Report of the

-5. In order to comply with statutory obligation, Reconciliation of
+5. In accordance with statutory obligation, Secretarial Audit is done

 INTERNAL CONTROL AND ADEQUACY

-Accordingly, a separate Internal Audit Department headed by
+Your Company has set up a separate Internal Audit Department headed by

-a Senior Person, who is a qualified Cost Accountant, has been set up.
-This
+a Senior Person, who is a qualified Cost Accountant for carrying out

-Department carries out

-the Internal Audit of Accounts of different
+the Internal Audit of Accounts of different branches and critically

 Internal Audit Department.
-Both Statutory as well as Internal Auditors
+Both Statutory as well as Internal Auditor

 are regularly invited at the Audit Committee Meetings wherein more